 3. Looking Cute (The Most Important Part)

 Swim shorts give sporty.
-And while there’s nothing wrong with that, for many women, they don’t exactly feel stylish.
+And while thereβs nothing wrong with that, for many women, they donβt exactly feel stylish.
+Who wants to feel like theyβre heading to the gym at the beach?
+Letβs leave the shorts for workouts.
 A swim skirt, on the other hand, brings a different kind of energy - feminine, flattering, and effortlessly put-together.

 4. Confidence (The Deciding Factor)

 When you feel good in what you're wearing, everything changes.
 You move differently.
 You smile more.
 And you enjoy the moment.
-That’s the power of choosing the right swimwear.
+Thatβs the power of choosing the right swimwear.
+Whatever the day brings, whether youβre chasing kids on the sand, grabbing a coffee after a swim, or sipping cocktails by the pool, cue the camera because you'll want to be in photos.
+Swim skirts are cute, comfortable, and will make you ready for anything.Β

 If you want a sporty look and plan on doing laps, swim shorts might be your go-to.